-Virtual events and meetings have become part of our everyday business landscape, but how has the working-from-home phenomenon affected our manners?
+As virtual events and meetings have become part of our everyday lives, it's easy to become a little complacent about our online manners.
 They do still matter.
-Have you hosted events with a Chewer, a Nature Lover, an Orator, or a Sneezer in attendance?
-Are YOU a Chewer, Nature Lover, Orator, or Sneezer?
-Keep these ten etiquette tips in mind when attending your next virtual event.
+How many of us have been on virtual events with a Chewer, a Nature Lover, an Orator, or a Sneezer in attendance?
+(Hey kids!
+There's a mute button quite literally at your fingertips!)
+Let's revisit ten etiquette tips for your next virtual event.

-Since events, webinars, and classes have moved online en masse this year, we've heard and seen some pretty amusing anecdotes.
+Since events, webinars, and classes have moved online en masse, we've heard and seen some pretty amusing anecdotes.
 While we're all conducting business and training sessions from home more than ever before, there are still social norms, rules, and etiquette, even when you're sitting at home in your slippers.

 Ten Tips For Virtual Event Etiquette

 - Test your tech - Prepare your connection, sound and video settings, and any other technical details in advance.
 Troubleshooting is much easier before the event begins.